siobyrne/young-dressage-horse-program-analysis/README.md

 ## Analysis Overview

 For the analysis of competitve careers of participants, I am focusing on the years 2002-2019.
 Horses that competed in the USEF 4 Year Old division in 2019 would be 8 in 2023, and 8 is the youngest age a horse can compete at the highest of the FEI levels, Grand Prix.
-While it is rare to see a horse competing at that level at that age, it is legal, so I went with the lowest legal age versus the most common (9-10 years old).
+While it is rare to see a horse competing at that level at that age, it is legal, so I went with the lowest legal age to compete at Grand Prix versus the more common lowest age (9-10 years old).

 The analysis of bloodlines and other breeding data will look at all years of the program (2002-2023).